axelmotyka/adventcalendar/src/main/java/week02/README.md

   Implement and a race season.
 In one season 1..n races can happen.
 Compute the final result.

   2. Add and implement following methods to class `RacingGame`
+      * enhance the constructor with the amounts of races.
       * _runSeason()_ => run's the amount of races that are happening this season.
       * _getStanding()_ => holds the competitors in their actual standing as a List, order this list by:
         * without a race by _drivers last name_, _drivers first name_, _vehicles manufacturer_